nvkelso/carto-css-map-styling/README.md

         stroke-background: url("image.png");

-    Carto and Cascadenik kinda implement this now:
+    WARNING: GeoServer uses `stroke` instead of `stroke-color`.
+That could change, @David?

+    **attached markers on the stroke** now in Carto and Cascadenik:

+        .class {
             line-pattern-file: url()
             line-pattern-width: 4px;
             line-pattern-height 4px;
+        }

-    But that doesn't use the pattern >>inside<< the color inkable area.
+    But that doesn't use the pattern >>**inside**<< the color inkable area, like in the stroke-color / stroke-background section above.

     Rather it attaches a pattern to the edge of the line as a series of markers?
-See rendering targets below.
+See rendering targets section below, overview here.

-    WARNING: GeoServer uses ``stroke`` instead of ``stroke-color``.
+    Should the syntax be cleaned up?

+        .class {
+            marker-image: url()
+            marker-position: registration (default)|
+                             line (kinda in Cascadenik/Carto/Mapnik)|
+                             interior (kinda a polygon fill)|
+                             edge|
+                             vertex|
+                             complex-geom-operators]
+        }

-    Note: Geoserver uses ``stroke-repeat`` property takes keyword values indicating whether to use the image as a fill pattern or a stroke following the line).
+    Note: Geoserver uses `stroke-repeat` property takes keyword values indicating whether to use the image as a fill pattern or a stroke following the line).

 1. **display:none** - like `!important`, but for not showing stuff, regardless of other rules.